EU official lambasts Britain's handling of Brexit

 A third one says parliament should take over, but only on one day a week in February and March.

-A fourth one says the UK should create a "citizen's assembly" of 250 ordinary people who would devise a way forward.
+A fourth one says the UK should create a "citizens' assembly" of 250 ordinary people who would devise a way forward.

 Several others, tabled mostly by opposition MPs, call for a second referendum, for delaying Brexit, or for May to rule out leaving the EU without a deal in place.